florianmoss/openshift-ireland-usergroup/content/about/_index.md

 ---
-title: "Mission Statement"
+title: "About this User Group"
 date: 2019-10-29T13:49:23+06:00
 draft: false

-# image
-image: "images/author.jpg"

 # meta description
 description: "this is meta description"